-Paws for a Coffee
+Paws for Coffee

-"What do I like about them...silly question?!
-Cake and coffee of course!
-Everyone loves cake don’t they!"
+"What do I like about them?
+Silly question!
+Cake and coffee, of course!
+Everyone loves cake, don’t they?"
 Volunteer Fundraiser, Margo

 Paws for a chat with Margo

 One of our volunteers, Margo, is a bit of a professional when it comes to coffee mornings!
 She has held at least one each year she has supported the Charity.

-“What do I like about them...silly question cake and coffee of course!
-Everyone loves cake don’t they!
-I am also Gluten free and I love seeing people’s faces when they realise I can also offer a gluten free option, that is something other than the usual chocolate brownies we always get offered.”
+"I am also gluten-free and I love seeing people’s faces when they realise I can offer a gluten-free option that is something other than the usual chocolate brownies.

 "I include games usually based on where or who the coffee is for.
-If children are around I have done Pin the tail on the puppy, find the buried bone on a treasure map.
-I have stuck paw print outs under chairs for the person to find and win something.
-I had a lucky dip box at the cream tea, people paid a £1 and chose a wrapped present - it was anything from a bottle of beer to a wash up brush it’s all fun and we made over £50 on that alone!"
+If children are around I have done 'Pin the Tail on the Puppy', and 'Find the Buried Bone' on a treasure map.
+I have stuck paw print-outs under chairs for the person to find and win something.
+I had a lucky dip box at the cream tea, where people paid £1 and chose a wrapped present - it was anything from a bottle of beer to a wash-up brush.
+It’s all fun and we made over £50 on that alone!"